 The legal definition of overcrowding and action that occupiers can take if their home is overcrowded.

-A dwelling is statutorily overcrowded if either or both of these standards apply.
+A dwelling is statutorily overcrowded if either or both standards apply.

-The landlord commits an offence if they cause or permit the premises to be overcrowded or fails to include details of the overcrowding provisions on any rent book.
+A landlord commits an offence if they cause or permit the premises to be overcrowded or fail to include details of the overcrowding provisions on any rent book.

 The room standard

-The room standard is based on the number and gender of people who must sleep in one room.
+The room standard is based on the number and sex of people who must sleep in one room.

 The space standard